AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 You should then end up with something like this:
 ![esp8266 wired up to a cc1101](./esp8266-wired-up.jpg "esp8266 wired up to a cc1101")

-# Problem 1: How to compile the code?
+# Problem 1: How do we compile this thing?
 OK so going back to the original forum post, the code takes us to [this repository](https://github.com/genestealer/everblu-meters-esp8266-improved) that is a fork of some older code.
 I had some issues (documentation and code changes), so of course I forked the fork, and you can [find it here](https://github.com/AdrianLThomas/everblu-meters-esp8266-improved).
 This fork will remain the basis of what I refer to for the rest of the blog post.

 _Of course, I raised a PR for the original maintainer, but at the time of writing it hasn't yet been merged._

-# Problem 2: How do we compile this thing?
 Previously when tinkering with the ESP8266 I just used the Arduino IDE - it's fairly straightforward to get up and running.
 You write some C, compile, upload, and away you go.
 I'd also used [ESPHome](https://esphome.io/) which is a really nice declarative way to wire up components just using YAML.

 However this project wasn't using either, but I did spot there was a `platformio.ini` file.
 This is now a [PlatformIO](https://platformio.org/) project: effectively a VS Code extension to compile, debug, test and upload code to various IoT devices.
 It's new to me but looks pretty nice, and I look forward to trying it out more in the future.